Western Short Story - Dogtown

 An hour and three shots later, Rhingold pushed a silver dollar at Seth Reynolds.

 “Think I’ll take a turn about the town.
 See what I can scare up!”

 He grinned wolfishly, winking at Reynolds.

 “Well, best be careful,” replied the bartender.
 “This here’s a tough town.”

 Rhingold smirked and stepped through the batwing doors.
 To his utter astonishment, the first face he saw was Becky Thurston.
 She saw him at the same moment and gasped.

-Three years earlier, Becky Thurston had left him standing at the altar in Missouri.
-She had reluctantly agreed to marry him after he had pressured her for months, but had learned at the last minute that he was suspected of murdering three men and a woman in Iowa.
-She had quickly packed what few belongings she had as a young schoolteacher, and had disappeared, leaving him in a packed church, embarrassed and humiliated.
+Three years earlier, Becky Thurston had left him standing at the altar in Missouri when she failed to appear.
+She had reluctantly agreed to marry him after he'd pressured her for months, but learned at the last minute that he was suspected of murdering three men and a woman in Iowa.
+She quickly packed what few belongings she had as a young schoolteacher, and disappeared in the middle of the night, leaving him in a packed church the next morning, embarrassed and humiliated.
 Now she was standing in front of him, her face pale and frightened.
 Behind her stood several schoolchildren, eyes wide and looking from one to the other, wondering what was happening.

 “You got this coming , Becky.”

 Cleavey Rhingold grabbed her by the throat of her dress and slapped her hard, twice.

 A small girl with pigtails who looked to be about ten years old had stepped away from the other children and into the street.
 She was wearing a dress made from a feed sack.